Pere-borras/Bowling_Game_Kata/README.md

 ### Made in Python

-This kata, It has been resolved with oriented objects programming.
-It has been resolved in just one file because that file encapsulates the game itself.
+This kata, It has been resolved with oriented objects programming and just in one file because that file encapsulates the game itself.
 Though refactoring will come soon.